ozoneplatform/ozp-ansible/README.md

 * updated version of VirtualBox (other VM providers should work too, but VirtualBox is what the core team tests with)
 * updated version of Vagrant
+* Ensure the server or VM that you will deploy OZP to has at least 2GB of memory - you will get very strange and unhelpful errors otherwise

 ## Installing Ansible
 See the official Ansible docs for details.
 We recommend using the latest